SourcePond/jenkins-maven-plugin/README.md

 | **trustStorePassword** | Specifies the password for the trust-store to be used by the CLI trustStore.
 This parameter will be passed as "-Djavax.net.ssl.trustStorePassword" option to the JVM which runs the CLI.
 According to keytool the password must be at least 6 characters. |

 ## Examples
-### Create a new job on Jenkins
+You can find the full source code of the examples below in directory examples.

-You can find the full source code of this example in directory examples/create-job of this project.
+### Create a new job on Jenkins (examples/create-job)
 ```
 <plugin>
 	<groupId>net.sf.xsltmp</groupId>